Burari, Delhi

-Burari is a town located in Central district in the Union Territory of Delhi, India.
-It is located near the bank of Yamuna, Many villages in ancient times were the part of it which combined to form a large constituency now known as Burari.
-Majority of the Population is Hindu while having significant Minorities of Muslims,Jain, Christians.
-Official language of This area is Hindi while other official includes English and Urdu.
+Burari is a residential area in the North district of Delhi, India.
+The locality is bounded by the Outer Ring Road to the south and the Yamuna River to the east.
+It includes settlements such as Sant Nagar, Nathupura, Amrit Vihar, Baba Colony, Pradhan Enclave, Bengali Colony and Kaushik Enclave.
+The nearest metro stations are Burari Metro Station on the Pink Line and Guru Teg Bahadur Nagar Metro Station on the Yellow Line, which provides connectivity to other parts of Delhi.
+Burari is also an Assembly constituency of the Delhi Legislative Assembly and includes Municipal Corporation of Delhi wards in the area.

+Geography

+The neighbouring areas are Wazirabad, Bhalswa, Mukundpur, Jharoda, Nangli Poona, Swaroop Nagar, Gopalpur Village, Hiranki, Mukherjee Nagar.

 History

-Burari is famous for the Burari deaths that occurred in 2018.
-It was an event where 11 people of a family committed mass suicide for alleged cultist reasons.
+An event the remembered as the Burari deaths occurred here in 2018, when 11 people of a family committed mass suicide for alleged cultist reasons.

-Demographics
+Languages and demographics

 In 2011, Burari had a population of 146,190, with 78,103 males and 68,086 females.
-It grew by 110.9% from 2001, when it had a population of 69,333.
+It had grown by 110.9% from 2001, when it had a population of 69,333.
 The average literacy rate of Burari is 88.98%, with male literacy at 94.17 and female literacy at 83.05 percent.
 The ratio between males and females is 872 females per 1000 males.
-The Biggest Religion in Burari is Hinduism, with 93.3% of people being Hindu.
+The most prominent religion in Burari is Hinduism, with 93.3% of people being Hindu.
 The second most is Islam, but with only about 4%.
+The official language of this area is Hindi but other official languages include English and Urdu.